Lewis Hamilton Hair Transplant: True or False?

-But another common point of discussion are those Lewis Hamilton hair transplant rumours.
+But another common point of discussion is Lewis Hamilton’s hair transplant.

 Did he actually undergo a hair restoration procedure to bring his hairline back to a more youthful condition?